Regulatory governance and independence15.12.2020

 Note: Country sample size in order from top to bottom: 48, 22, 92, 116, 172, 72, 101, 92.

 Competition authorities and ICT regulators often have long-standing coordination arrangements to address overlapping areas of jurisdiction, particularly mergers or market dominance in the telecommunication and ICT sector.
-Formal collaboration is already the norm among many regulators, including in Namibia, Nepal, Serbia, and the United Kingdom.
+Formal collaboration is already the norm among many regulators, including in Namibia, Serbia, and the United Kingdom.
 Ireland, Romania, and Saudi Arabia are among the countries with a joint program or committee between the competition and ICT regulators.

 As consumer protection authorities typically are not concerned with one specific sector, their roles have generally relied on collaboration and/or support with other sector-specific regulators.
 Trends in data privacy and protection, net neutrality, and consumer use of ICT services have all paved the way for collaboration between ICT regulators and consumer protection authorities.
 As of 2018, two-thirds of existing ICT and consumer protection regulators collaborate in some manner – half of them doing so through an informal framework.
 Croatia, the Dominican Republic, the Arab Republic of Egypt, Iran, and Moldova use an informal collaboration, while Armenia, Jamaica, Norway, and Thailand, for instance, have formal arrangements.